 Creative thinking is about “thinking outside the box,” but putting limitations on your problem-solving can help you think more freely and innovatively.
 For example, if someone tells you to make dinner, you may struggle to come up with a meal you don’t always cook.
 Yet if they ask you to make a hot dinner with three specific ingredients and two spices, you’ll more likely come up with something original.

-Putting yourself inside a box, whether that’s by telling yourself you need to include three charts in your presentation or giving yourself a strict word count for an article, can help expand your thinking.
+Putting yourself inside a box can help expand your thinking, whether that’s by telling yourself you need to include three charts in your presentation or giving yourself a strict word count for an article.

 2. Switch up Your Routine